Welcome to the Student Transportation of Eastern Ontario

-To whom should I report my change in address or telephone number?
+How do I report a change in my address or telephone number?

-The school office should be contacted as soon as possible with all address and telephone number information changes.
-The school will put the information into the Board’s computerized student information system allowing visibility to STEO.
+The school office should be contacted as soon as possible with all address and contact information changes.
+The school will put the information into the Board’s computerized student information system allowing STEO to see it.
 Please note: STEO is unable to make changes to student contact and address information.

-• Check your school eligibility on the STEO website at www.steo.ca under Quick Links in Tools
+- Find out your home school on the STEO website at www.steo.ca under Quick Links in Tools

-• Register your child at your designated school.
+- Register your child at your home school.

-• The school will enter your home address, your babysitter’s address and any other necessary information into the Board’s computerized student information system.
+- The school will enter your home address, your caregiver’s address and any other necessary information into the Board’s computerized student information system.

-• If eligible for transportation, a route planner assigned to your school will determine the most efficient bus route for your child to take to school.
+- If eligible for transportation, a STEO route planner will find a safe and efficient bus route for your child to take to school.

-• The bus contractor is electronically notified the following day that a student has been assigned to a specific route.
+- The bus company is notified the following day that a student has been assigned to a specific route.

-• The bus contractor will call your home to provide the time, pick-up location and effective date for your child.
+- The bus company will call your home to provide the time, pick-up location and effective date for your child.

 Is transportation provided for special events?